Hi Friends of Oompf, this is Alvan.

 1. Lie down on your stomach and place your elbows about shoulder width apart from each other.

-2. Forearm should be straight facing forward and palms should be flat on the ground.
+2. Forearms should be straight facing forward and palms should be flat on the ground.

 3. Ensure your elbows on the ground directly underneath your shoulders with your feet hip-width apart.